 Northway and Broad Street

-America's third New Deal-era green suburb was built in the southwestern hinterlands of Milwaukee and was located 8 miles southwest of the urban core.
+America's third New Deal-era green suburb was built on the outskirts of Milwaukee and was located 8 miles southwest of the urban core.
 A 6.4 acre section at the epicenter of the town site would be developed as GREENDALE CENTER.

 On the north end of the complex was the Village Inn, then a 2-level Post Office.
 This was linked, by covered arcade, with a movie theater building.
 A second covered arcade connected with a single-story store block on the south end.

-The first of many structural alterations got underway after the federal government sold the city and its shopping center to residents and private developers.
+The first of many renovations got underway after the federal government sold the city and its shopping center to residents and private developers.
 Most transactions were conducted during 1952 and 1953.
-In December 1957, work commenced at a vacant land parcel directly across Broad Street from the existing structure.
+In December 1957, work commenced at a vacant parcel directly across the street from the shopping facility.

-A strip center of 42,000 square feet was built, which housed approximately 14 stores and services.
+A (42,000 square foot) strip center was built, which housed approximately 14 stores and services.
 Among these were Badger Paint, Estelle's Sausage Shop, Viele Drugs, Greendale Beer & Liquor, Village Men & Boy's Wear, Kunda Jewelers, Spic-Span Laundry & Dry Cleaning and Krambo Foods.

-By the early 1960s, the Village Inn and Post Office had been substantially enlarged.
-An expansion of the south store block, housing a bigger Drew's Variety Store, had been completed by the early 1970s.
+A renovation of the original buildings was underway by the early 1960s, with the Village Inn and Post Office being substantially enlarged.
+An expansion of the south store block, housing a larger Drew's Variety Store, had been completed by the early 1970s.

 The Greendale Historic District, which includes VILLAGE CENTER, was added to the National Register of Historic Places in July 2005 and achieved National Historic Landmark status in October 2012.